TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 This document contains the following information:

-**Grand Army Composition List**: The default army composition list for the Lizardmen.
+**Grand Army Composition List**: The default army composition list for the Amazons.
-**Profiles**: Every model available to the Lizardmen has a profile.
+**Profiles**: Every model available to the Amazons has a profile.
 Here, you will find that model’s characteristics, its equipment, its points value, details of any special rules unique to it and more.
-**Magic Items**: As well as the Common magic items detailed in the Warhammer: the Old World rulebook, this army list includes a number of magic items unique to the Lizardmen.
+**Magic Items**: As well as the Common magic items detailed in the Warhammer: the Old World rulebook, this army list includes a number of magic items unique to the Amazons.
-**Special Rules**: This section covers rules unique to the Lizardmen.
+**Special Rules**: This section covers rules unique to the Amazons.
 **The Lore of…**: Unique spells used in conjunction with the Lores of Magic found in the Warhammer: the Old World rulebook.